Wayside, Lynn County, Texas

 Wayside is a small unincorporated community in Lynn County, Texas, United States.
-Today, the community is best described as a ghost town with only a few farms and ranches scattered across the area.
+Today, the community is best described as a ghost town, with only a few farms and ranches scattered across the area.

 Geography

 In the state of Texas, there are six small communities that share the name Wayside.
 On the high plains of the Llano Estacado is Wayside (Armstrong County), Wayside (Roberts County), and Wayside (Lynn County).
 The other three communities, which lie in Central Texas, include Wayside (Bastrop County), Wayside (Wood County) and Wayside (Panola County).

 Wayside (Armstrong County) is located approximately 100 mi to the north and Wayside (Roberts County) is approximately 270 mi to the north-northeast of Wayside (Lynn County).

 The remnants of Wayside (Lynn County) lie on the high plains at an altitude of 3169 ft in north-central Lynn County at the intersection of Farm to Market Road 211 and U.S. Highway 87.
-The nearest major city is Lubbock, Texas, located 25 mi to the north.
+The nearest major city is Lubbock, located 25 mi to the north.